 After discussion, testing, and scaled adoption, some Privacy Sandbox proposals and APIs will become specs.
 It's critical we receive feedback from developers and industry leaders (with and without web technology knowledge) to ensure we create durable web features with broad utility and robust privacy protections for users.

 Chromium (the open source project behind many modern browsers) has written about the feature development process for all technologies which aim to become a web standard.
 Because of the critical nature of privacy and security on the web, we expect and encourage large amounts of discussion and feedback before testing begins.

 At every stage of development, the ecosystem gives critical feedback which shapes the Privacy Sandbox.
 This process may be familiar to web developers, but may be new to other industry stakeholders who will use these purpose-built APIs—and whose expertise is critical to this initiative.

 Start with discussion

-To find conversations where the proposed solutions are being discussed and debated together, there are a number of W3C groups you can join or monitor, depending on the use cases you're interested in:
+There are a number of W3C groups you can join or monitor, depending on the use cases you're interested in: